mattimoller/ContainerizedApps-Cloud-hackathon/README.md

 You should now see that a folder has been created with the code for the dash application.

 ## Step 2 (Optional): Running the application locally on your computer
-Before we deploy the application using Docker in AWS we can try running the application locally first.
+Before we deploy the application using Docker on AWS we can try running the application locally first.
 To do this we first need to create a virtual environment and install the required Python packages.

-To create a virtual environment named 'venv', you first need to have the package `virtualenv` installed.
+To create a virtual environment named 'venv' you first need to have the package `virtualenv` installed.
 See the below commands to check if virtualenv is installed, and install it if it is not.

     # Check if virtualenv is installed
     $ virtualenv --version
     # Install virtualenv using pip
     $ pip install virtualenv

-Once the library is installed we can create the virtual environment and activate it as shown below.
+Once 'venv' is installed we can create the virtual environment and activate it as shown below.
 The environment will be created in your current directory in a folder we name "venv".
 In the .gitignore file that is a part of the repository you will notice that it is explicitly stated that we do not want to include the virtual environment as a part of our repository.
 This is best practice.

     # Create the environment
     $ virtualenv venv
     # Activate the environment
     $ /venv/Scripts/activate.bat

-Now that the environment is created we need to install the required packagesto our environment.
-They are listed in the requirements.txt-file that was downloaded when the repository was cloned from GitHub and pip allows us to install the packages using this file.
+Now that the environment is created we need to install the required packages to our environment.
+They are listed in the requirements.txt file that was downloaded when the repository was cloned from GitHub and pip allows us to install the packages using this file.

     $ pip install -r requirements.txt

 Once the installation is complete the packages required to run the application should be installed.
 The application is run from the index.py file, before being run you however need to make one small change on the last lines of this file.
 The file should be modified so that the last line reads `app.run_Server(debug=True)`, instead of `app.run_server(host='0.0.0.0', port=8050, debug=True)`.
 This is also specified in the file.

+To run the application simply enter the command `$ python index.py` in the terminal.
 You can now view the dashboard by opening a web browser and entering the address [http://127.0.0.1:8050/](http://127.0.0.1:8050/).
-Stop the application by entering Ctrl+C in your command line.
+Stop the application by pressing Ctrl+C while in your terminal.

 At this stage you can play around with the application code as desired and modify it as you want, as long as it is still running.
 Remember to add any new packages you install to the requirements.txt file.